 - we need to slow down, rest and reduce the number of mental burdens we impose upon ourselves.

 So we see that some degree of depression can serve a valuable purpose and is a natural by-product of our evolution and we need not be ashamed of it.
 If we find we ARE ashamed of it, it is useful for us to realise that we are doing no other than to add an extra and utterly unnecessary layer to our already considerable mental anguish.
 In effect, we become depressed about the fact that we are depressed, a kind of, if you will, meta-depression.

 So it is frequently not the actual feelings of depression (i.e. how it affects our emotional and somatic experience) but, far more often, it is the automatic negative thinking that invariably goes with them, such as :

-We need, if we can, to reduce our tendency to get caught up in such thinking (generally cognitive behavioural therapy is an effective way of combatting negative thinking) but to,instead, accept, even focus, on how our depression makes us viscerally feel.
+We need, if we can, to reduce our tendency to get caught up in such thinking (generally cognitive behavioural therapy is an effective way of combating negative thinking), but to, instead, accept, even focus, on how our depression makes us viscerally feel.
 Counter-intuitively, this can actually REDUCE the negative impact depression has on our emotional state.

-An effective technique that helps us to focus on and accept, non-judgmentally, our immediate feelings and experience as opposed to getting caught in thinking and analysis is called mindfulness (click here to read one of several articles I have written about this form of therapy).
+An effective technique that helps us to focus on and accept, non-judgmentally, our immediate feelings and experience as opposed to getting caught in thinking and analysis is called mindfulness.

 David Hosier BSc Hons; MSc; PGDE(FAHE).